agongi/study/java/try-with-resources/README.md

 # try-with-resources
-Java fundamental of try-with-resources.

-> The try-with-resources statement lets you free from closing instance resources explicitly by closing it automatically.

 ```
 https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html
 http://d2.naver.com/helloworld/1219
 ```

+Try-with-resources statement lets you free from closing instance resources explicitly by closing it automatically.

 ## 1. Concept
 A resource is an object that must be closed after the program is finished with it.
 The try-with-resources statement ensures that each resource is closed at the end of the statement.